Writing A Book Description By Thinking Like A Copywriter

 You want to use keywords that grab the attention of the reader and connect with them.

-When you are trying to sell your book online, keywords are going to help you a lot.
+When trying to sell your book online, keywords will help you a lot.

-Think about what a reader might search for and include a few of those words as keywords.
+Consider what a reader might search for and include a few words as keywords.

 Do not overuse keywords, though.
 You want your writing to stay natural.